FionaChen0506/FionaChen0506/README.md

 - [SnapSticker](https://github.com/FionaChen0506/SnapSticker): A web-based image processing application, with features to detect up to 7 faces in a photo, and apply stickers to the corresponding facial parts to selected faces.
 - [XML-Data-Mining-and-Analysis](https://github.com/FionaChen0506/XML-Data-Mining-and-Analysis): Implemented a relational database in SQLite to populate more than 11000+ records of XML data extracted from multiple documents, populated an analytical database based on a star schema, and interacted it with the relational database.
+- [Sky Pixel Identification](https://github.com/FionaChen0506/sky-identification): A simple web app that identifies and emphasizes sky pixels in an image using traditional computer vision techniques.